 Debit cards vs EFTPOS

-So you know what a debit card is - and you might be thinking that it sounds awfully similar to an EFTPOS card.
-Although they are very similar, there are some key differences between these two payment methods which might affect which one is the right piece of plastic for your wallet.
+So you know what a debit card is - and while it may sound pretty similar to an EFTPOS card, there are some key differences between the two payment methods.

 Ready to start searching?
 Look below.

 Debit Card Comparison Table - page last updated September 19, 2020